-Looking for Google Chrome app for Windows 8.1?
-That is the first thing I too did after installing the new Windows 8.1 Operating system.
+Windows 8.1 is here and Google Chrome is going to be one of the first apps that you are going to install.
+I did the same thing after installing the new Windows 8.1 Operating system.
 I installed Chrome on Win 8.1 and then wrote this guide to help all those who needs chrome on Windows 8.1.

 When Microsoft announced the Developer Preview of Windows8.1, the first thing I wanted to do was to get it working on a PC here and try Google Chrome on Windows 8.1.
 It took me a while to finish those 2Gigs of download, but finally, I have Chrome working on Windows8.1.

 Installing Chrome on Windows 8.1 was pretty simple, and almost 100% similar to how you will do it on Windows7.
 Opened up IE10 that comes with Windows 8.1, (probably first and last time ) to download Chrome and run the file after the download.